Benefits of Support for Mesothelioma

 National Asbestos Awareness Week

 April 1st through the 7th is devoted to asbestos awareness and its dangers.
-In 2013, the U.S. Senate designated the first week in April as Asbestos Awareness Week in order to draw attention to the disastrous effects of asbestos exposure on the lives of Americans throughout the decades and the country.
+In 2013, the U.S. Senate designated the first week in April as Asbestos Awareness Week in order to draw attention to the disastrous effects of asbestos exposure on the lives of Americans throughout the decades.

 International Symposium on Malignant Pleural Mesothelioma